-A Captive is a risk transfer mechanism in the form of an insurance or reinsurance vehicle, typically owned by a business, which, through insurance products, assists the business in the management of its risks.
+A captive insurance company is a risk financing mechanism in the form of an insurance or reinsurance vehicle, which is typically owned by a business.
+Through the provision of insurance products, the captive assists the business in the management of its risks.
 The captive insurance company has become an increasingly prominent risk control mechanism in the medium to long-term strategic planning of organisations ranging from large multinationals to medium-sized enterprises, spanning virtually every industry sector and international territory.
 Fuelled in part by an expanding number of jurisdictions authorising captives, there are now around 6,000 active captives globally.

-This guide will take you through the life-cycle of a captive from initial concept through to the benefit and uses and finally to exit strategies.
-It is intended to be used by Airmic members starting out on their career in the profession, or for those who may be new to this subject to share with their business colleagues in areas such as procurement, finance, human resources and internal audit.
+This guide will take you through the life cycle of a captive from initial concept through to its benefits and uses, and finally to exit strategies.
+It is intended to be used by Airmic members starting out on their career in the profession, or by those who may wish to share knowledge with their business colleagues in areas such as procurement, finance, human resources and internal audit.

 The following topics will be covered:

-- What are the most popular locations?
-Which industry sectors?
+What are the most popular locations and industry sectors for captive?

-- Developments in the use captives and emerging trends
+Developments in the use of captives and emerging trends

-This is by no means a definitive guide, however we hope it will go some way to answer these questions and to help in your understanding of the world of captives and how they may work for your organisation.
+This is by no means a definitive guide; however, we hope it will go some way to answering these questions and to helping you understand the world of captives and how they may work for your organisation.